FacundoGPG/automata/README.md

 ## Description

 The language used in this project is based on the Elven languages created by J. R. R. Tolkien for his Middle-earth universe.
-These languages were constructed with their own grammar and phonology, with Sindarin and Quenya being among the most developed and widely used (Salo, 2004).
-In particular, Sindarin is used in names of places, regions and for writing poetic and prose texts, making it suitable for modeling lexical recognition.
+These languages were constructed with their own grammar and phonology, with Sindarin and Quenya being among the most developed and widely used.
+In particular, Sindarin is used in names of places, regions and for writing poetic and prose texts, making it suitable for modeling lexical recognition (Salo, 2004).

 For this project, a finite subset of Sindarin words was selected: